1 We live in the minds of others

 Why do we long for applause which we know is unworthy of us, yet feel unworthy if we fail to obtain it?
 You may think nothing of a person’s praise, and yet think nothing of yourself if you don’t win it.
 Like all the rest of the cheap stuff that I pine for, the less I prize their good opinion, the more I crave it, and the more I crave it, the less I prize it.
 And no matter how slenderly I may value reputation, I don’t value myself less for prostituting my best gifts to woo it.

-If I didn’t think so little of them, I might not go to so much trouble to impress them.
-I’m galled that those for whom I have such slight regard should have such slight regard for me.
+If I didn’t think so slightingly of some people, I might not go to so much trouble to impress them.
+It galls me that those for whom I have such low regard should have such low regard for me.
+‘Man seeks to acquire a rank among his fellow men,’ Kant wrote, ‘whom he detests but without whom he cannot live.’

-5 We care and don’t care for the approval of others
+10 We care and don’t care for others’ approval

 We have such a rich store of self-esteem, that we can afford to spend a large sum of it to buy a crumb of others’ esteem.
 And yet some fling away all the world’s regard, in their rage to banquet their own yawning self-regard.

 Some people market their golden gifts to purchase a moment of the dull world’s attention.
 To snap up the refuse that they want, they trade all that they cherish.
 They sprint so fast to reach a goal, that they lose their way.
-They are willing to act contemptibly to buy a good name, and to do demeaning things in order to earn praise.
 If they thought less grandly of their worth, how could they bear to sacrifice it for the paltry awards that they crave?
 What low dodges we sink to, in order to keep up our high opinion of our own deserts.

 We think as well of a thing as we think it makes the world think of us.